-- General Recommendation: Generally vote case-by-case, taking into consideration whether implementation of the proposal is likely to enhance or protect shareholder value, and in addition the following will also be considered: - If the issues presented in the proposal are more appropriately or effectively dealt with through legislation or government regulation; - > If the company has already responded in an appropriate and sufficient manner to the issue(s) raised in the proposal; - > Whether the proposal's request is unduly burdensome (scope or timeframe) or overly prescriptive; - The company's approach compared with any industry standard practices for addressing the issue(s) raised by the proposal; - If the proposal requests increased disclosure or greater transparency, whether or not reasonable and sufficient information is currently available to shareholders from the company or from other publicly available sources; and - If the proposal requests increased disclosure or greater transparency, whether or not implementation would reveal proprietary or confidential information that could place the company at a competitive disadvantage.
+- General Recommendation: Generally vote case-by-case, examining primarily whether implementation of the proposal is likely to enhance or protect shareholder value.
+The following factors will be considered: - If the issues presented in the proposal are more appropriately or effectively dealt with through legislation or government regulation; - If the company has already responded in an appropriate and sufficient manner to the issue(s) raised in the proposal; - Whether the proposal's request is unduly burdensome (scope or timeframe) or overly prescriptive; - The company's approach compared with any industry standard practices for addressing the issue(s) raised by the proposal; - Whether there are significant controversies, fines, penalties, or litigation associated with the company's environmental or social practices; - If the proposal requests increased disclosure or greater transparency, whether reasonable and sufficient information is currently available to shareholders from the company or from other publicly available sources; and - If the proposal requests increased disclosure or greater transparency, whether implementation would reveal proprietary or confidential information that could place the company at a competitive disadvantage.